Key takeaways

 Most insurance plans will cover Myrbetriq to a certain degree.
 But that’s assuming you’re using it for an approved medical condition, like overactive bladder or neurogenic detrusor overactivity.
 Some insurance plans might refuse coverage if it’s prescribed for an off-label condition like erectile dysfunction (ED) or interstitial cystitis.

-Additionally, some insurance or Medicare Part D plans might require prior authorization before they will approve coverage.
-This could be as simple as the prescriber submitting additional documentation, or it might involve step therapy—trying other drugs first before moving to Myrbetriq.
+Some insurance or Medicare Part D plans may require prior authorization before approving coverage.
+This could be as simple as the prescriber submitting additional documentation, or it might involve step therapy, which means trying other drugs first before moving to Myrbetriq.

 Generic alternatives to Myrbetriq

-Dr. Carter adds: “While I’ll sometimes turn to the older generics when I need to, mirabegron—whether brand or generic—is usually my first choice.
+Dr. Carter adds, “While I’ll sometimes turn to the older generics when I need to, mirabegron, whether brand or generic, is usually my first choice.
 It gives patients relief without as many of the quality-of-life issues we’ve historically seen with the older drugs.”
-That said, here are some of the most popular generic alternatives to Myrbtriq:
+That said, here are some of the most popular generic alternatives to Myrbetriq:

-- Oxybutynin: An anticholinergic medication that also helps relax muscles around the bladder and reduce bladder contractions.
+- Oxybutynin (Ditropan): An anticholinergic medication that also helps relax muscles around the bladder and reduce bladder contractions.

-- Tolterodine: An antimuscarinic drug, tolterodine (Detrol) works by relaxing the muscles responsible for bladder contractions, reducing the urge to urinate.
+- Tolterodine (Detrol): An antimuscarinic drug that works by relaxing the muscles responsible for bladder contractions, reducing the urge to urinate.

-- Solifenacin: Commonly sold under the brand name Vesicare, solifenacin succinate also relaxes the muscles around the bladder.
+- Solifenacin (Vesicare): Commonly sold under the brand name Vesicare, solifenacin succinate also relaxes the muscles around the bladder.

-- Fesoterodine: Another antimuscarinic drug, fesoterodine is sold under the brand name Toviaz and works similarly to tolterodine.
+- Fesoterodine (Toviaz): Another antimuscarinic drug, fesoterodine is sold under the brand name Toviaz and works similarly to tolterodine.

-Effective alternatives will also depend on the condition Myrbetriq is prescribed to treat.
+Effective alternatives will also depend on the condition for which Myrbetriq is prescribed.
 The options above are for overactive bladder, but other alternatives might be appropriate for the treatment of neurogenic detrusor overactivity in children.
 Sometimes, a healthcare provider might also prescribe Myrbetriq for an off-label use like erectile dysfunction or interstitial cystitis, which have totally different alternatives.

 In some states, a pharmacist might be able to dispense an equivalent generic drug even if the healthcare provider wrote a brand name on the prescription.
 However, the laws about this vary by state, and sometimes a healthcare provider might include a “dispense as written” statement on the prescription, which disallows substitutions of any kind.

 Always consult a healthcare professional if you’re considering switching medications.
-They can help decide which might be the best option for your particular health condition, history, other medications, and preferences.
+They can help determine which option might be best for your particular health condition, history, other medications, and preferences.

 - FDA expands use of Myrbetriq to include rare pediatric indication, Global Genes (2021)